FAQ – For Program Directors

 What is Restricted Registration?

-What are the objectives of the Restricted Registration Program for Residents?
+What are the objectives of the Restricted Registration Program?

 - Providing Residents with opportunities for additional practice, collaborative, and managerial experiences that support and develop CanMEDS roles;